 The type of car itself won't influence the price of BI or PD insurance, but it will affect the cost of comprehensive and collision insurance.

 If you cause a car accident, the other driver might be able to sue you, depending on state laws and other factors.
 Your car insurance will only pay bills up to your policy limits — and if there's a balance left, you might be on the hook for them.

 Finally, you have to consider the cost difference between high and low coverage.
 You might think going from $50,000 to $500,000 in coverage would cost 10 times more — but that's far from the truth.
-We got a Geico quote from Illinois and found the cost of 50/100/25 worth of coverage is only $140 cheaper per year than 250/500/100 coverage.
-For just $12 more a month, you can quintuple your coverage.
+We compared car insurance quotes in Illinois and found the cost of 50/100/25 worth of coverage is only $140 cheaper per year than 250/500/100 coverage from Geico.
+For just $12 more a month, you can get 4 times the coverage.
 Odds are you won't even need that much coverage, so the price will be even lower for the right amount of coverage you need.

 BI and PD coverage are important — if you lack adequate coverage, an accident can cost you thousands of dollars.
 By carefully assessing the car you drive, how often you get behind the wheel, your assets and the cost of coverage, you should be confident you're getting the right amount.
-And remember: It's always important to shop around for the best car insurance price.
-Every insurer has its own formula for setting prices, and there's always one that will provide the amount of coverage you need, at the price you can afford.
+It's always important to shop around for the best car insurance quotes.
+Every insurer has its own formula for setting prices, and many will provide the coverage you need at the price you can afford.